Aristolochiaceae: Genomics

 The complete plastid genome sequence of one species of Aristolochiaceae, Hydnora visseri, has been determined.
 As compared to the chloroplast genome of its closest photosynthetic relatives, the plastome of Hydnora visseri shows extreme reduction in both size (ca. 27 kilo base pairs) and gene content (24 genes appear to be functional).
 This Aristolochiaceae species therefore possesses one of the smallest plastid genomes among flowering plants.

 Ecology

 Pipevine swallowtail butterflies lay their eggs on pipevine (Aristolochia species), and the larvae feed on the plant, but are not affected by the toxin, which then offers the adult butterfly protection against predators.

 Fossil record

-The oldest fossil leaf remains are of †Aristolochites dentata from the Late Cretaceous of Nebraska, United States.
+The earliest records of the family are the fossil seeds of †Aristospermum huberi and †Siratospermum mauldinense from the Early Cretaceous of Portugal and Virginia, United States.
+The oldest fossil leaf remains are of †Aristolochites dentata from the Late Cretaceous of Nebraska.
 Pollen record of †Aristolochiacidites viluiensis has been described from Upper Cretaceous sediments of Siberia.
 Fossil wood is known from the Deccan Traps of India some 66 million years ago.
 Leaf fossils of Aristolochia are known from the Early and Late Tertiary of North America and the Late Tertiary of Abkhazia, Ukrainia and Poland.
 Fossil leaf remains of †Aristolochia austriaca have been described from Late Miocene sediments of the Pellendorf site at the Vienna Basin in Austria. †A. austriaca is most similar to the extant Mediterranean species A. rotunda and A. baetica.